 Fabiana joins him at his luxurious, remote, house and over the course of several days, she comes to enjoy the new man in her life and the comforts of his home.
-It quickly becomes apparent that something isn’t quite right.
-Between the weird groans coming from the pipes to the police officers that show up looking for Eric’s wife Carolina, something is definitely off.
+However, it quickly becomes apparent that something isn’t quite right.
+Something is definitely off between the weird groans coming from the pipes to the police officers that show up looking for Eric’s wife, Carolina.

-It probably sounds like I am spoiling the movie but rest assured that this is only a brief outline of the first half-hour of the film.
+It probably sounds like I am spoiling the movie, but rest assured that this is only a brief outline of the film’s first half-hour.

-Each of the three leads is good, but it’s Cristina Rodlo as Fabiana, a who steals the show.
+Each of the three leads is good, but Cristina Rodlo as Fabiana steals the show.
 Fabiana is naive and trusting and also sexual and assertive, and she manages to sell all of that seamlessly.
-Paulina Davila’s also puts in good work as Carolina, as she realizes that her marriage isn’t all she wanted.
+Paulina Davila also puts in good work as Carolina, realising that her marriage isn’t all she wanted.
 The problem that both of these women have is that Eric is an asshole.

-Perdida is likely going to draw comparisons to Hitchcock, Fincher, and Bong Joon-ho, and those comparisons are rightly deserved.
+Perdida will likely draw comparisons to Hitchcock, Fincher, and Bong Joon-ho, and those comparisons are rightly deserved.
 The story will keep you on your toes, the framing and architecture are both gorgeous, and the cast is magnetic.
 What more could you ask for?